Alamantus/local-rpg/README.md

 ## Goal
 To have a locally hosted pen and paper RPG experience using laptops and various other devices connected via wifi.
 The Dungeon/Game Master will use a laptop or desktop computer to manage and display character and monster info, maps, and various other assets.
 All players can roll dice (and the DM/GM can create custom dice), and display their rolls.

+### Proposed Names

+* Local RPG
+* LARP

 ### Features
 - Custom Forms (for Character Sheets)
   - forms can be saved to Master computer
   - completed forms can be saved to Master computer
 - Dice rolling
   - various dice types of n size
-  - custom dice with custom sides and size
   - Master computer can roll dice "privately", and then display the result, for dramatic effect
+- "Whisper" chat
+  - private chat system between players and DM
-- Asset Management
+- Character Management
-  - an "asset window", which is viewable by all players, and managed by the Master computer
-  - updates dynamically on change
+  - GM can view/manage player and non-player characters sheets
+  - players can edit custom forms as character sheets
-- Map
+- Notes
-  - draggable tiled map for use in the "asset window"
+  - unlimited, dated, titled notes

 ### Stretch Features
+- Custom Dice
+  - custom dice with custom sides and size
+- Item Management
+  - store every item and description entered so it can be re-used or passed from character to character while allowing edits to propogate to everywhere the item is used
+  - give/take items from characters by dragging the item entry to the character
+  - allow "inventory" macro within custom character sheets for displaying character items.
+- Asset Sharing
+  - GM can share images or other arbitrary files with their players
 - Custom Effects
   - Master computer can choose various players' screens and change the display to represent damage, game effects, and so on

+### Super Stretchy Features
+- Web Hosting
+  - A website for using the program without a host computer and being on the same network as the host.
-- "Whisper" chat
+- Maps
+  - grid-based map creation for the GM
-  - private chat system between players and DM
+  - layers and optional backgrounds
+  - player-controlled pieces to move around

 ## Usage